You too can do your very own TNR project!

 Please be aware during peek season (a.k.a kitten season–June-September) we may have a backlog of requests that prevent us from addressing your colony right away.
 Your patience is appreciated.

-Before submitting your request please be aware we DO NOT:
+Before submitting your request please read the following information carefully:

 - Relocate Community Cats and/or colonies